princessasinjames/coding_website/README.md

 This code is meant to run if 4 conditions are true:
 1. the html file is in a folder called html
 2. the css file is in a folder called css,
-3. the video is in a folder called mp4 which is also in a folder called mp4
+3. the video is in a folder called mp4 which is also in a folder called video
 4. the image is in a folder called image.
 These files are all in one folder.
 # the alternative: